ContentGraz/OER/brand-driven-content-strategy-1.md

 #### Message architecture in practice

-Margot Bloomstein showcased many real-life examples of how message architecture works in practice.
-She sparked up a discussion by asking which of these drinks contain the most caffeine:
+Margot Bloomstein showcased many real-life cases of how message architecture works in practice.
+One striking example: She sparked up a discussion by asking which of these drinks contain the most caffeine:

 None of the students in class would have guessed the correct answer: **Starbucks coffee**.
 Why?
 Bloomstein explains that the messaging shapes the character of a brand and how it is perceived.
 While Starbucks speaks more to professionals in suits, Red Bull focuses on the athlete type of consumer.
 The latter makes you believe that the drink gives you more energy, although that is in fact not true.

-#### How to define a message architecture: introduction to the card sorting exercise
+#### How to define a message architecture: card sorting as a method

 Margot Bloomstein's preferred tool for developing a message architecture is a sorting exercise with a a stack of brand cards.
 The stack consists of cards with around 100 possible brand attributes.
 Each attribute is printed on one card.
 The participants assign the cards to 3 different columns: